Designer-Led Architectural Materials

 This red nodular limestone of the Jurassic period is from Northern Italy.
 Rosso Verona has been extensively quarried and as a result goes under many different names, including Rosso Sant’Ambrogio, Verona Red or Red Verona, Rojo Verona, Rosso Verona Asiago Marble, and the serious-sounding Nembro Rosato.
 Its colour ranges from light to dark red, and it is characterised by fine circular patterns and stylolitic veins.

 A bright, ochre-yellow marble from Tyrol, a bordering region of Northern Italy, that has both light and dark sinuous veins with the occasional small white patches.
 Cross sections will often appear flat and bright, providing Marmoreal White with its extreme graphic quality.

 This traditional marble from Torino is also commonly referred to as Verde Alpi Cesana Marble.
 It was selected for Marmoreal because of its intense green color, contrasting white quartz elements and the very uniform, elegant light veins.

 Used as the background of Marmoreal White, this traditional Veronese marble is characterised by its opacity and textural flatness.
 Slightly off-white in colour, Bianco Verona can vary in shade from cream to pink and grey.
-This stone provided the best contrast when compared to its more famous counterparts, Carrera and Botticino, to support the strong colours in the other three marbles.
+Compared to its more famous counterparts, Carrera and Botticino, this stone provided the best contrast to support the strong colours in the other three marbles.